-Dr Kostas Kouriatis (HPC reg., CPsychol., MBACP)
+Dr Kostas Kouriatis (HCPC reg., CPsychol., MBACP)

 I am a Chartered Counselling Psychologist with experience in working with people presenting with a wide range of psychological difficulties in different specialised services.
 I am registered with the Health and Care Professions Council (HCPC) as a practitioner psychologist and the British Psychological Society (BPS) and the Division of Counselling Psychology as a chartered psychologist.
-I am also a member with the British Association of Counselling and Psychotherapy (MBACP).
+I am also register with the British Association of Counselling and Psychotherapy (MBACP).

 Concerns and difficulties that therapy might help me with